 The marriage license is good for sixty days.
 There is a 24-hour waiting period from the time that a couple applies for the marriage license and the time that they may actually be married.
 There is no blood test required to obtain a marriage license in New York.

 The state requires that the couple show proof of identification (driver’s license, DMV-issued non-driver’s license, passport or employer’s picture ID card) and proof of age (certified copy of birth certificate, baptismal record, etc.).
-If either spouse was previously married, the City or Town Clerk will need to see copies of divorce papers or a death certificate (if a previous spouse died), before the marriage license may be issued.
+If either spouse was previously married, the City or Town Clerk will need to see certified copies of divorce papers or a death certificate (if a previous spouse died) for all previous marriages, before the marriage license may be issued.